Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Experiments

 \paragraph{Baselines.}

-CE-Loss, Focal Loss, and \cite{dml}'s method are our baselines, detailed in Sec.~\ref{sec:ce_loss} and Sec.~\ref{sec:weighted_loss}.
+CE-Loss, Focal Loss, SunGen and \cite{dml} are our baselines, detailed in Sec.~\ref{sec:ce_loss} and Sec.~\ref{sec:weighted_loss}.
 Focal Loss addressed class imbalance and mitigated easily classified data's impact, preventing overconfidence.
 The weight function for Focal Loss was defined as $w_i = (1 - \hat{P}(y_i|\mathbf{x}_i; \theta))^\gamma$ where $\gamma$ controled the downweighting of easy examples. \cite{focalloss_lower} showed models trained with Focal Loss exhibited better calibration under the i.i.d. assumption and performed robustly under distribution shifts.
-This made Focal Loss a strong baseline for evaluating our proposed approaches. \cite{dml} used meta-learning to dynamically adjust weights training data by maximizing the likelihood on a small real-world dataset, similar to IMP-Loss and DIMP-Loss; however, our methods directly adjust weights based on quality and diversity checkers, while \cite{dml}'s method relied on meta-learning to optimize weights indirectly. \footnote{We implemented Focal-Loss and \cite{dml}'s method by using their official code.}
+This made Focal Loss a strong baseline for evaluating our proposed approaches.
+Both SunGen and \cite{dml} are bilevel optimization methods but differ in their weight update mechanisms and the objective functions of their outer loops.
+They used meta-learning to dynamically adjust weights training data by maximizing the likelihood on a small real-world dataset, similar to IMP-Loss and DIMP-Loss; however, our methods directly adjust weights based on quality and diversity checkers, while \citeauthor{dml}'s method and SunGen relied on meta-learning to optimize weights indirectly \footnote{We implemented Focal-Loss, SunGen and \cite{dml} by using their official code.}.